Updated Feb 23, 2026

 Payments in iGaming are harder than payments in regular e-commerce.
 Three reasons.

 First, chargebacks. iGaming has some of the highest chargeback rates of any industry.
 Players dispute deposits after losing.
 Card networks monitor chargeback ratios closely, and if an operator crosses the threshold (typically 1% of transactions), they risk losing their merchant account entirely.
-Every provider handles chargebacks differently — some offer prevention tools, some offer insurance, some just pass the cost to you.
+Every provider handles chargebacks differently.
+Some offer prevention tools, some offer insurance, some just pass the cost to you.

 Second, getting a merchant account in the first place.
 Most acquiring banks consider online gambling high-risk.
 That limits which processors will work with you, and the ones that will charge higher fees and impose rolling reserves (holding 5-10% of your processing volume for 6+ months as security).
-This is why iGaming-specific providers exist — they've built relationships with acquiring banks that understand the industry.
+This is why iGaming-specific providers exist.
+They've built relationships with acquiring banks that understand the industry.

 Beyond these three, there are practical problems: multi-currency conversion costs eating into margins, slow settlement times tying up working capital, and player verification requirements that add friction to the deposit flow and kill conversion rates.